jirkha/commute_calculator/README.md

-# Welcome to the Trial Version of Our App "SUMA SUMÁRUM"
+# Welcome to the Trial Version of Our App "SUMA SUMÁRUM" 🌆 🚅 🏢 🚗 🏠

-Thank you for exploring our application!
+Thank you for exploring 🚀 our application!
 This is a trial version that allows you to experience some of the exciting features we are developing.
-Please keep in mind that this version is a work in progress and we appreciate your feedback.
+Please keep in mind 💡that this version is a work in progress and we appreciate your feedback.

 ## INTRODUCTION